Biden and Xi agree to look at possible arms control talks- Biden adviser

 It was the two leaders' most in-depth exchange since Biden took office in January.

-Although they spoke for about three-and-a-half hours, the two leaders appeared to do little to narrow differences that have raised fears of an eventual conflict between the two superpowers.
+Although they spoke for about 3-1/2 hours, the two leaders appeared to do little to narrow differences that have raised fears of an eventual conflict between the two superpowers.

-The United States had envisioned the meeting putting stability into a relationship increasingly troubled over a litany of issues, including what Washington views as Beijing's aggressive actions toward self-ruled Taiwan.
+The United States had envisioned the meeting putting stability into a relationship increasingly troubled over a litany of issues, including what Washington views as Beijing's aggressive actions toward Chinese-claimed Taiwan.

+Asked if there was any progress on tensions over the self-ruled island, Biden said: "Yes.
+We made very clear we support the Taiwan act and that's it.

+Biden was referring to the Taiwan Relations Act, a U.S. law that requires the United States to provide Taiwan with the means to defend itself, though Washington has long followed a policy of "strategic ambiguity" on whether it would intervene militarily in the event of a Chinese attack.

 Sullivan said Xi and Biden discussed a broad range of global economic issues, including how the United States and China can work together to ensure world energy supply and price volatility do not imperil the global economic recovery.